Carer Support Groups share experiences and knowledge, and gain and offer support to one another in emotional, social and practical ways.

-Support groups are made up of people with common needs and experiences.
-Their members help each other in many ways:
+Carer Support groups are made up of people with common needs and experiences.
+Members help each other in many ways: